kkrishnan-prof/applied-ML-in-finance-fall-2025/README.md

 ---

-## Group 1: Interent Rate Efficiency in Leveraged Tradi􀀮g in BTC
+## Group 1: Interent Rate Efficiency in Leveraged Trading in BTC

 A system that calculates optimal lending rates for leveraged crypto trading through a machine learning predictive model.